antonp/libfircc/README.md

 -   Let worker threads handle eventdispatching.
 -   DCC ?
 -   Windows compatibility
--   Bindings to other languages.
+-   Bindings to other languages. (working on bindings for Pawn and Python).

 ## Contact
-I would be happy to receive feedback (good or bad) and suggestions.
+I would be happy to receive feedback and suggestions.
 You can reach me by email.

-Anton Petersson <anton-vcs at anp dot nu>
+Anton Petersson <anton at anp dot nu>